pystra/pystra/docs/README.rst

 Machine (SVM) surrogates, etc. Beyond the new methods implemented in this Matlab code.
 [Bourinet2009]_

-Of the purpose, to use structural reliability analysis for the project "Generic Framework for Stochastic Modeling of Reinforced Concrete Deterioration Caused by Corrosion" [Hackl2013]_ a python version of FERUM has been created.
+To use structural reliability analysis for the project "Generic Framework for Stochastic Modeling of Reinforced Concrete Deterioration Caused by Corrosion" [Hackl2013]_ a python version of FERUM was created, called PyRe.
+PyRe was developed to v5.0.3 over 8 years and with its success and wider adoption evolved into Pystra to make it more widely available as a benchmark implementation of structural reliability analysis in python.

-The focus here lies on the reliability analysis and not more on the finite element method, so only the core function of FERUM are implemented.

 Features
 ========

-PyRe provides functionalities to make structural reliability analysis as easy as possible.
+Pystra provides functionalities to make structural reliability analysis as easy as possible.
 Here is a short list of some of its features:

 * Perform reliability analysis with different kinds of Reliability Methods.

 * Includes a large suite of well-documented statistical distributions.

+* Includes a wrapper for all statistical distributions supported in Scipy.

 * Uses NumPy for numerics wherever possible.

-* No limitation on the limit state function
+* No limitation on the form of the limit state function

 * Correlation between the random variables are possible

 * Traces can be saved to the disk as plain text.

-* PyRe can be embedded in larger programs, and results can be analyzed with the full power of Python.
+* Pystra can be embedded in larger programs, and results can be analyzed with the full power of Python.

 Getting started
 ===============

-This guide provides all the information needed to install PyRe, code a reliability model, run the sampler, save and visualize the results.
-In addition, it contains a list of the statistical distributions currently available.
+This guide provides all the information needed to install Pystra, code a reliability model, run the sampler, save and visualize the results.

 .. _`FERUM`: http://www.ce.berkeley.edu/projects/ferum/